 - We rubbed a little bit of olive oil around her bottom, to help her relieve easier.

 - We massaged her tummy and legs daily.

 - Every morning, I held her up the toilet, in a squatting position, cuing her with sounds, as they explain in the Diaper-free Baby book.

-Realizing that however we try, she poops once a week, in normal quantities, normal density, we decided to follow her cues.
-I try to catch her right before doing her business and anchor sound cues to help our “elimination communication” efforts.
+Realizing that however much we tried, she pooped only once a week, in normal quantities and normal density.
+Then we decided to follow her cues.
+I tried to catch her right before doing her business and anchored sound cues to help our “elimination communication” efforts.

-My advice to all the parents whose babies show similar symptooms with infrequent bowel movements, to consult their pediatrician first.
+My advice to all the parents whose babies show similar symptoms with infrequent bowel movements, to consult with their pediatrician first.
 In rare, cases it might be a sign of a serious problem.
 However, in most cases, it is common, not health threatening and goes back to normal around 4th or 5th months.
-If you doctor confirms your baby has infrequent stool, do not push or bother her/him to poop more frequently.
+If your doctor confirms your baby has the infrequent stool, do not push or bother her/him to poop more frequently.

 Disclaimer: This information is based on my own experiences and knowledge.
 I am not and do not claim to be a doctor or other health professional.
 The information presented herein is not presented with the intention of diagnosing or treating any disease or condition.
 No responsibility is assumed by the author nor anyone connected with this website for the use of this information and no guarantees of any kind are made for the performance or effectiveness of the recommendations provided.
 Please consult the appropriate professional for proper diagnosis and treatment.